stellio-hub/stellio-docs/docs/user/authentication_and_authorization.md

 -  GET /auth/permissions/assigned

-This endpoint support the same parameters as the previous endpoint (GET /auth/permissions).
+This endpoint supports the same parameters as the previous endpoint (GET /auth/permissions).

 ## Get groups the currently authenticated user belongs to